UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <exercise id="9" title= "Cross Validation Questions">

 **Question 1**
 We carry out cross-validation to avoid reusing the same validation set again and again.
-With 𝑘 -fold cross-validation, you split your 𝑛 examples into 𝑘 folds.
+With 𝑘-fold cross-validation, you split your 𝑛 examples into 𝑘-folds.
 For each fold, how many examples do you train on?

 <choice id="1">